 1. Maintain a Buffer in Your Account

 This buffer can act as a safety net, preventing your balance from dipping into the negative and providing financial security against unexpected expenses.
 Consider this buffer as your financial insurance policy, ensuring your peace of mind and a more stable financial future.
-By implementing this straightforward strategy, you can protect yourself from the financial pitfalls of overdraft fees and maintain better control over your finances.
+By implementing this straightforward strategy, you can protect yourself from the economic pitfalls of overdraft fees and maintain better control over your finances.

 2. Set Up Alerts